offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * Fragment_SEQs may be stitch-able in more than one way (multiple genome reconstruction guesses).
  * Fragment_SEQs may take a long time to stitch (computationally intensive).

-Never the less, in an ideal world where most of these problems don't exist, an overlap graph is a good way to guess the single-strand of DNA that a set of fragment_SEQs came from.
+Nevertheless, in an ideal world where most of these problems don't exist, an overlap graph is a good way to guess the single-strand of DNA that a set of fragment_SEQs came from.
 An overlap graph assumes that the fragment_SEQs it's operating on ...

  * are from a single-strand of DNA,
  * have correct occurrence counts (no missing or extra),